Jatin7385/Knowledge_Graph_Neo4j/README.md

 # Knowledge_Graph_Neo4j
 Creating Knowledge Graphs from Contexts/ Texts

 ## Instructions :
-- Working Code in src
+- The working code is in the src folder
-- Change the Url, Credentials of Neo4j before using
+- Before using, change the url and credentials of the neo4j sandbox